clan-lol/clan-core/docs/_internal/use-cases/02-join-network.md

 ### Story 2: Receiving breaking changes

-The cLAN family network which Bob is part of received an update.
+The Clan family network which Bob is part of received an update.

 The existing photo sharing service has been removed and replaced with another alternative service.
 The new photo sharing service requires a different client app to view and upload photos.